-Most of the time I make egg salad sandwiches with my spinach breads, but this time I wrapped it into corn tortillas.
+Most of the time I make egg salad sandwiches with my spinach pancakes as bread, but this time I wrapped it into corn tortillas.
 Edamame egg salad tacos?
-Try it!

 Really, every time I see these photos I want to eat this again, immediately.